eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     'substantial' in conjunction with additional remote onboarding procedures that together meet the requirements of LoA 'high'.

-The Wallet Solution shall be certified to ensure conformity assessments but also security robustness assessment of conformance to a high level of security.
+The Wallet Solution is certified to ensure conformity assessments but also security robustness assessment of conformance to a high level of security.

 In addition, [Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(5) provides for an optional certification of the personal data processing operations against [Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj)[^2].
 While this certification is not mandatory, the [Regulation (EU) 2016/679](https://eur-lex.europa.eu/eli/reg/2016/679/oj) requirements fully apply to Wallet Solutions and consequently to their providers.

-[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) specifies that the Commission shall, by means of Implementing Acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the certification of Wallet Solutions.
+[Article 5c](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e1875-1-1)(6) specifies that the Commission will, by means of Implementing Acts, establish a list of reference standards and, where necessary, establish specifications and procedures for the certification of Wallet Solutions.

-The certification process of Wallet Providers should leverage, rely on, and mandate the use of relevant and existing CSA certification schemes, or parts thereof, to certify the compliance of wallets or parts thereof, with the applicable cybersecurity requirements.
+The certification process of Wallet Solutions should leverage, rely on, and mandate the use of relevant and existing CSA certification schemes, or parts thereof, to certify the compliance of wallets or parts thereof, with the applicable cybersecurity requirements.

-For requirements that are not relevant for cybersecurity, and to the extent that cybersecurity certification schemes do not, or only partially, cover those cybersecurity requirements, Member States shall establish national certification schemes following the harmonised requirements set out in the IA.
-Member States shall transmit their draft national certification schemes to the European Digital Identity Cooperation Group established pursuant to [Article 46e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e4536-1-1)(1) (the
+For requirements that are not relevant for cybersecurity, and to the extent that cybersecurity certification schemes do not, or only partially, cover those cybersecurity requirements, Member States will establish national certification schemes following the harmonised requirements set out in the IA.
+Member States will transmit their draft national certification schemes to the European Digital Identity Cooperation Group established pursuant to [Article 46e](https://eur-lex.europa.eu/legal-content/EN/ALL/?uri=CELEX:32024R1183#d1e4536-1-1)(1) (the
 'Cooperation Group') which may issue opinions and recommendations.

-Certification shall be valid for up to five years, provided that a vulnerability assessment is carried out every two years.
-Where a vulnerability is identified and not remedied in a timely manner, certification shall be cancelled.
+Certification will be valid for up to five years, provided that a vulnerability assessment is carried out every two years.
+Where a vulnerability is identified and not remedied in a timely manner, certification will be cancelled.

 ### 7.2 Overall approach to Certification of Wallet Solutions